 - Transfer to lined cookie sheet.

-- Add a tsp of water to reserved egg white and brush bread with egg wash using a pastry brush.
+- Add a tsp of water to the reserved egg white and brush bread with egg wash using a pastry brush.

 - Let rise for about a 1/2 hour depending on the temperature of your kitchen.